VINTAGE DENIM OVERALLS

-The name Dungarees, which is an alternative name for overalls, came from India in the 1800’s , and was the English name for a hard wearing, durable cloth made in India, used to make work wear trousers.
+The name Dungarees Australia, which is an alternative name for overalls, came from India in the 1800s and was the English name for a hard-wearing, durable cloth made in India, used to make work wear trousers.

 There is evidence of slaves wearing overalls as early as 1776, but it wasn’t until 100 years later that it was developed on a commercial scale.

-formed “Overalls Clubs”, and wore soley overalls, as a symbol of their protest.
+formed “Overalls Clubs”, and wore solely overalls, as a symbol of their protest.

-Then in the second world war, Rosie the Riveter famously wore them on “We Can Do It” posters, representing the millions of women who worked in factories, helping for the war time efforts.
+Then during the second world war, Rosie the Riveter famously wore them on “We Can Do It” posters, representing the millions of women who worked in factories, helping the wartime efforts.

-Bib overalls become a popular fashion choice with the the youth, both guys and girls, from the 1960s onwards.
+Bib overalls become a popular fashion choice with the youth, both guys and girls, from the 1960s onwards.
 After World War 2, more fashionable overalls for women began to emerge.
-Less practical and more fashion orientated details such as sweetheart necklines, waist-cinching, dainty pockets and flared leg styles started to appear, details which were more suitable for fashion over function.
-Overalls designed for fashion purposes only, started to use more light weight cottons, instead of denim or canvas, both of which were still only regarded as work wear fabrics.
+Less practical and more fashion-orientated details such as sweetheart necklines, waist-cinching, dainty pockets and flared leg styles started to appear, details which were more suitable for fashion over function.
+Overalls designed for fashion purposes only started to use more lightweight cotton, instead of denim or canvas, both of which were still only regarded as work wear fabrics.
 The separation of workwear and fashion overalls still continues today.

-The popularity of overalls has come in waves over the years, each time being reinvented and reinterpretted for a new generation.
+The popularity of overalls has come in waves over the years, each time being reinvented and reinterpreted for a new generation.
 In the 1960’s it was activists who wore them, before that the factory workers and road gangs of convicts and sadly, slaves before that.
-In the 1970’s hippies wore them with bell-bottoms.
-In the 1990’s rappers and boy bands took them up as a uniform, with only one strap fastened.
-Overalls have been a clothing staple not just through the decades but over the centuries.
-They’ve been the basis for other garments such as pinafores, shortalls, coveralls, boiler suits and even jeans.
+In the 1970s hippies wore them with bell bottoms.
+In the 1990’s rappers and boy, bands took them up as a uniform, with only one strap fastened.
+Womens overalls Australia have been a clothing staple not just through the decades but over the centuries.
+They’ve been the basis for other garments such as pinafores, short overalls, coveralls, boiler suits and even jeans.
 They’ve been worn in factories, casually, by soldiers, for winter sports and activism

-On the market today you will still find durable overalls for work made from duck canvas or heavyweight denim, but you’ll also find fashionable linen and light weight denim overalls in an array of colours and prints.
-Ironically, for a garment with such humble beginnings, overalls have evolved in to the high fashion scene in recent years, with designers selling them for over $1000 a pair.
+On the market today you will still find durable overalls for work made from duck canvas or heavyweight denim, but you’ll also find fashionable linen and lightweight womens denim overalls Australia in an array of colours and prints.
+Ironically, for a garment with such humble beginnings, denim overalls women have evolved into the high fashion scene in recent years, with designers selling them for over $1000 a pair.